Philippa York: Early life and amateur career

 York was born and raised in Glasgow, Scotland, as Robert Millar.
 At one time destined for a career as a factory engineer, York attended Shawlands Academy in the south of the city.
 In 2017, York revealed that she had first felt "different" aged five, but was unaware that this difference came from discomfort with having a male body.

 She initially began riding for Glenmarnock Wheelers cycling club and quickly established herself as a leading amateur road racing rider.
-She was a relatively small man meaning she had comparatively less weight to carry uphill and she excelled as a specialist hill and mountain cyclist.
+She was relatively small compared to her competitors, meaning she had comparatively less weight to carry uphill and she excelled as a specialist hill and mountain cyclist.
 She won the Scottish junior title in 1976 and was Scottish hill-climb champion the following year.
 In 1978, York established herself on the British scene.
 She was twenty-first in the Milk Race, and won the British amateur road race championship.
 She moved to France in 1979 to join the Athletic Club de Boulogne-Billancourt (A.C.B.B.), one of Europe's top amateur teams, and quickly began winning races such the Grand Prix de la Ville de Lillers.

 In 1979, after retaining her British road title, taking fourth place in the world amateur road championship, claiming five wins in France and winning the French 'Best Amateur' Trophy, she turned professional for the Peugeot cycling team, and as a climbing specialist focused on single-day road races and stage races in hilly or mountainous terrain.
 York was happy to travel abroad and wasn't homesick.
 As Millar, she married a French woman and lived with her in France.

 Professional career

-1980–1982: Early years
+1980–1982: early years

 York's 1980 debut pro season included second in the Tour du Vaucluse to Michel Laurent and eighth in a race in which she would finish in the top ten overall in her career seven times, the Tour de Romandie.
 Returning home for the UK National Championship, she finished fifth.

 In 1981 she improved one place on the year before with her seventh place in the Tour de Romandie.
 1981 was her first prominent finish in another race in which she would again consistently impress, the Critérium du Dauphiné Libéré.
 York finished seventh as per the Tour de Romandie and was the first of six occasions in which she would end the Dauphiné in the top ten in the General Classification.1982 saw York again finish seventh in the Tour de Romandie.
 In the second year of the under-23 Tour de l'Avenir being opened to professionals, York finished second to Greg LeMond.